 Will installing Linux erase my ChromeOS data?

-Enabling Developer Mode will erase all local data from your Chromebook, so it's crucial to back up your files before proceeding.
-However, once Linux is installed, you can dual boot ChromeOS and Linux without losing your ChromeOS data.
+Enabling Developer Mode will wipe all local data.
+Always back up your files first.
+Once Linux is installed, ChromeOS and Linux can coexist without additional data loss.

 Can I revert back to ChromeOS if I don’t like Linux?